Overseven/cpp_template_utils/README.md

     }
 };

+// The macro below create abstraction of "print", "Log", "OutMessage"
-M_UTIL_ABSTRACT(PrintFunction, print, Log, OutMessage)
+// functions with name "PrintFunction" M_UTIL_ABSTRACT(PrintFunction, print, Log, OutMessage)

 int main() {
     A a;
     B b;
     C c;
+    // Using the new function
     PrintFunction(a);
     PrintFunction(b, "b?");
     PrintFunction(c, "c?", 112);